jssol/decode-morsecode/README.md

 # Decode Morse message

 > This project is about decrypting given char, word, or sentence to human readable language.
-To solve this problem we have used `Ruby` as our programming language.
+To solve this problem we have used `Ruby` as our programming language

 ## Built With